Statistical significance

 When you run a test, you can run a one-tailed or two-tailed test.

-- One-tailed test – Tells you whether the variation is a winner or a loser, but not both.
-One-tailed tests detect differences between the original and the variation in only one direction.
+• One-tailed tests – Tell you whether the variation is a winner or a loser, but not both, because they detect differences in only one direction.

 Segmentation and statistical significance